Combining Example-Based and Rule-Based Program Transformations to Resolve Build Conflicts: Introduction

-Although tools were created to detect build conflicts~\cite{towqir2022detecting,wuensche2020detecting,Shen2019}, there is rare automatic support to resolve such conflicts.
-In particular, Gmerge~\cite{zhang2022using} relies on Clang compiler message to locate conflict-related changes in branches, and applies k-shot learning with GPT-3 to suggest symbol renaming for conflict resolution.
+Although tools were created to detect build conflicts~\cite{towqir2022detecting,Wuensche2020}, there is rare automatic support to resolve such conflicts.
+In particular, Gmerge~\cite{zhang2022using} relies on Clang compiler messages to locate conflict-related changes in branches, and applies k-shot learning with GPT-3 to suggest symbol renaming for conflict resolution.
 MrgBldBrkFixer~\cite{Sung2020} starts with a na\"ively merged version $A_m$, looks for build errors due to failed resolution of symbols, identifies symbol renaming changes in branches-to-merge, extracts related patches in either branch, and similarly applies those patches to fix build conflicts.
-These tools suffer from three limitations:
+These tools suffer from two limitations:

-\begin{enumerate} \item Both tools adopt compiler errors to locate conflicts; if compilers fail to locate errors, neither tool works. \item They only handle conflicts related to symbol renaming (Figure~\ref{fig:example}), but fail to resolve many other conflicts, such as those caused by class-hierarchy change, method addition/deletion, and parameter addition/deletion. \item They suggest simple edits of symbol renaming to adapt \emph{use}s of renamed entities, but fail to suggest complex edits that systematically change \emph{uses} and surrounding context. \end{enumerate}
+\begin{enumerate} \item They only handle conflicts related to symbol renaming (Figure~\ref{fig:example}), but fail to resolve many other conflicts, such as those caused by class-hierarchy change, method addition/deletion, and parameter addition/deletion. \item They suggest simple edits of symbol renaming to adapt \emph{use}s of renamed entities, but fail to suggest complex edits that systematically change \emph{uses} and surrounding context. \end{enumerate}

-To overcome those limitations, we introduce \textbf{\toolb (\underline{BU}ild \underline{CO}nflict \underline{R}esolver)}, a novel resolver of build conflicts.
-As shown in Figure~\ref{fig:overview}, given the three program versions ($l$, $b$, $r$) related to a merging scenario, \toolb first applies Bucond~\cite{towqir2022detecting} to reveal conflicting edits between branches.
-As Bucond detects conflicts via static analysis instead of automatic build, \toolb eliminates dependencies on compilers. \toolb also adopts git-merge to generate a na\"ively merged version $A_m$, extending Bucond to (1) create a graphical representation for $A_m$ and (2) relate that graph with those of the three input program versions.
+To overcome these limitations, we introduce \textbf{\toolb (\underline{BU}ild \underline{CO}nflict \underline{R}esolver)}, a novel resolver of build conflicts.
+As shown in Figure~\ref{fig:overview}, given the three program versions ($l$, $b$, $r$) related to a merging scenario, \toolb first applies Bucond~\cite{towqir2022detecting}, a static analysis-based tool, to reveal conflicting edits between branches. \toolb also adopts git-merge to generate a na\"ively merged version $A_m$, extending Bucond to (1) create a graphical representation for $A_m$ and (2) relate that graph with those of the three input program versions.
 Based on the generated conflict report and four-way interconnected graph, \toolb opportunistically applies two complementary strategies: \toolba and \toolbb.

 \textbf{Example-based transformation (\toolba):} Prior work shows that many build conflicts are caused by mismatches between revised or removed \emph{def} (short for ``definition''), and newly introduced \emph{use} of the same program entities (e.g., classes and methods)~\cite{Shen2022,da2022build}.
 Inspired by this insight, \toolba identifies the \emph{def}-change responsible for each reported conflict, locates the owner branch, and mines that branch for any exemplar edit applied to adjust corresponding \emph{use}s.
 It then infers a program transformation pattern from that edit.
 For each \emph{use}-addition responsible for the reported conflict, \toolba tentatively establishes context matching between the pattern and code in $A_m$.
 If a full or partial match is found, \toolba customizes and applies the entire or partial pattern for conflict resolution.